FatehAK/edufluence/README.md

 # Edufluence
-Edufluence is a learning app that connects students and experts around the world.
-Its primary goal is to help students acquire knowledge by consulting with the experts and using the real time browser technology **WebRTC** to simplify the process.
+Edufluence aims to connect students and experts around the world to make knowledge open to all.
+It makes use of the underlying real-time browser technology **WebRTC** to provide a rich learning experience.
 The app uses **Node.js** for its backend, **ExpressJS** for route management with **EJS** (Embedded JavaScript) for dynamic templating and **Socket.io** for signaling.
 The app is deployed to the **Heroku Cloud** for easy access.

 View the app live - https://edufluence.herokuapp.com